sputnikus/django-security/docs/installation.rst

 .. attribute:: SECURITY_BACKENDS

   With this setting you can select which backends will be used to store logs.
-Default value is ``None`` which means all installed logs are used.
+Default value is ``None`` which means all installed backends are used.

 .. attribute:: SECURITY_ELASTICSEARCH_DATABASE

-  Setting can be used to set ElasticSearch database configuration.
+  Setting can be used to set Elasticsearch database configuration.

 .. attribute:: SECURITY_ELASTICSEARCH_AUTO_REFRESH

-  Every write to the elasticsearch database will automatically call auto refresh.
+  Every write to the Elasticsearch database will automatically call auto refresh.

-.. attribute:: SECURITY_LOG_STING_IO_FLUSH_TIMEOUT
+.. attribute:: SECURITY_LOG_STRING_IO_FLUSH_TIMEOUT

   Timeout which set how often will be stored output stream to the log.
 Default value is ``5`` (s).